LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/cms-kbs-with-liveperson-ai.md

     * **Add Request Parameters**: Add any request parameters to pass in the URL’s query string.
     * **Add Post Body**: Enter the payload to send.
     * **Cache Article Content**: If you want to temporarily cache the article content that’s returned at run time for improved performance, select the duration in minutes.
-    * Click **Map Content Metadata**, and map the article’s data model to LivePerson’s Knowledge Base data model.
+    * Click **Map Content Metadata**, and map the article’s data model to LivePerson Knowledge Base.
 For help with this, see farther below on this page.
 9. Click **Save**.

 ### Map content metadata